Understanding the Seven-Eyed Model and Integrated Developmental Model in Supervision

 🌿 The Seven-Eyed Model of Supervision (by Hawkins & Shohet)

-Despite the name, this model doesn’t involve any actual eyeballs!
-It simply refers to seven different “lenses” or areas that supervision can explore.
+Despite its name, the Seven-Eyed Model doesn’t involve any actual eyeballs!
+Instead, it refers to seven different “lenses” or areas that supervision can explore.

-These help us reflect on all the relationships involved in therapy, not just what’s happening in the client’s session.
+These lenses enable us to reflect on all the relationships involved in therapy.
+They focus not just on what’s occurring in the client's session but also on the broader contexts.

 Here’s a simple rundown of the seven “eyes”: